 - Evaluation plan for the activity.

 Time frame.
-Proposals are to be submitted electronically or in hard copy to the address given below by July 1, 2013.
-Awards will be announced by August 1, 2013 with the expectation that the projects will be initiated in the fall.
-Teacher and student teams will present a poster on the project at the spring 2013 VASE meeting.
+Proposals are to be submitted electronically or in hard copy to the address given below by October 20th, 2014.
+Awards will be announced by November 21st with the expectation that the projects will be initiated in the spring term of 2015.
+Teacher and student teams will give a presentation on the project at the spring 2015 VASE meeting (usually April or May).

 Awards for 2012-2013